towolf/towolf.github.com/docs/PsychBasic/GetChar.markdown

 converted from Java timebase to Psychtoolboxs timebase.
 Due to conversion errors mostly out of our control, the reported values can be off by multiple dozen or even hundreds of milliseconds from what KbWait, KbCheck or GetSecs would report.
-Example: A high\-end Pentium\-4 3.2 Ghz system running Windows\-XP has been measured to be off by 40 to 70 milliseconds.
+Example: A high-end Pentium-4 3.2 Ghz system running Windows-XP has been measured to be off by 40 to 70 milliseconds.

 Some Java implementations are also known to have problems/bugs in timestamping keyboard presses properly and each Matlab version on each